 Where do I collect my tickets?

-You should collect your tickets (both your own graduand ticket and your two guest tickets) on the day of your Degree Congregation from the Ticket Desk in the Avon Room in University Centre (Building R23 on the Edgbaston Campus Map).
+You should collect your tickets (both your own graduand ticket and your two guest tickets) on the day of your Degree Congregation from the Ticket Desk in the Avon Room, University Centre (building R23 on the campus map).
 We do not post tickets to you.

 The Ticket Desk is open at the following times: